s-mushnoori/s-mushnoori/README.md

 - My name is Sriharsha Mushnoori.
 You can call me Sri.
 Or Harsha.
 Depends where you're from!
 - I have 2+ years of consulting experience in the healthcare industry
 - I have previously worked on projects in oncology (pancreatic cancer, prostate cancer, glioblastoma) and cardiology (pulmonary embolism)
-- I have developed a strong interest in coding and working with data, which has led me to begin my transition to data science
+- During this time, I developed a strong interest in coding and working with data, which led me to transition to data science

 ##  🌳 Things I'm comfortable with